Michael Barne

-Michael Barne (15 October 1877 – 31 May 1961) was an officer of the 1901-04 Discovery Expedition and was the last survivor of the expedition.
+Michael Barne (15 October 1877 – 31 May 1961) was an officer of the 1901-04 Discovery Expedition.

 Early life

 Barne was born at Sotterley Park, Suffolk, the son of Frederick Barne and his wife, Lady Constance Adelaide Seymour, daughter of Francis Seymour, 5th Marquess of Hertford.
 His father was Member of Parliament for East Suffolk.
 He entered the Navy as a Midshipman in 1893.
 In 1898 he was commissioned to serve aboard HMS Porcupine.